wxJSON 1.1.0 Released

 Creating a Configuration File with wxJSON

-We start by using JSON for an application’s configuration file.
-There are many formats for storing application’s configuration data.
+We start by using JSON for an application's configuration file.
+There are many formats for storing application's configuration data.
 I remember when there was MS-DOS: each application used its own, unreadable and proprietary format (it was a nightmare).
-Next came Windows 3: it had a better way for storing application’s configuration data; they were kept in an .INI file which contains simple ASCII text.
-This was a good thing because it was easier for humans to fine-tuning application’s behaviour.
+Next came Windows 3: it had a better way for storing application's configuration data; they were kept in an .INI file which contains simple ASCII text.
+This was a good thing because it was easier for humans to fine-tuning application's behaviour.
+In this example we use JSON to store the configuration data of a simple web server application.
+If you take a look at the Apache config file you will notice that our example looks very similar (but much more human readable).